WHO WE ARE

 Scott is very excited to have this opportunity to minister with the children of FPC and looks forward to seeing them grow and learn more about the mighty God that we serve.
 It's his desire for them to see Jesus come alive through Bible stories, activities and music, as well as learning to share His love with friends here and all around the world.

 Scott is married to Dawn and have two grown children.
 He currently teaches guitar, chorus and band at Osceola Middle School.
 Scott and Dawn both grew up in the great state of Mississippi (Hattiesburg).
-He is also an ordained minister.
+He is also an ordained minister in the Baptist tradition.

 Scott has a BA of Music in church music and is in the process of completing a MA of Music in music education.